petcupaula/robot-rasa-nlp/data/nlu.md

 - I don't want to talk to a computer
 - You're just a machine

+## intent:ask_restaurant
+- restaurants
+- can i be shown a gluten free restaurant
+- i want a french restaurant
+- i'm looking for a Chinese restaurant
+- I need a new restaurant
+- help me find restaurant
+- I'm gonna need help finding a restaurant
+- Hey help me find a restaurant
+- How can you help me find a restaurant.
+- Where is the restaurant
+- Show me how to find a restaurant
+- I need to find this restaurant
+- Help me with finding this restaurant
+- Hey, can you help me with locating this restaurant.
+- Find me a place to eat
+- Can you recommend a restaurant open right now
+- What's the closest restaurant open near me
+- I am hungry, find me some place to go
+- Suggest me a good restaurant around
+- Show me the closest open restaurant
+- What's a good place to eat nearby
+- Recommend me a restaurant around here.
+- Pick a restaurant for me, please
+- Help me find a restaurant
+- Can you find a restaurant for me?
+- Find a restaurant for me?
+- Would you find me a restaurant?
+- Would you find a restaurant for me?
+- Could you find me a restaurant?
+- Could you find a restaurant for me?
+- Could you find me a restaurant to eat at?
+- Find a restaurant for me to eat at.
+- Find me a restaurant where I can eat.
+- Find a restaurant for me where I can eat.
+- I need a restaurant.
+- Can you find me a restaurant?
+- Where should I eat?
+- Where should I go for dinner?
+- Any good restaurants nearby?
+- Can you find me a burger joint?
+- I'm looking for a Spanish restaurant.
+- What restaurant would you recommend for dinner?
+- Hi, can you give me the nearest fast food place?
+- Find me a fast food restaurant.
+- Do you find me a restaurant?
+- Is there any restaurant?
+- IS there any near by restaurant?
+- Could you find me a restaurant?
+- can you find me a restaurant?
+- Would you find any restaurant?
+- Do you seek me a restaurant?
+- Have you seen me a restaurant?
+- Will you find me a restaurant?
+- will you see any restaurant for me?

 ## intent:ask_secret
 - Can you tell me a secret?
 - Would you like to share a secret with me?